sunpy/sunpy/doc/source/dev.rst

 This will officially resolve the conflict and will also delete the extra files the conflict created.
 Finally you should then commit your changes, in this case the resolution of the conflict with: ::

-   bzr commit -m "Resolved conflict between with my version of file.py"
+   bzr commit -m "Resolved conflict between my and online version of file.py"

 You can then proceed to push this change up to your branch.
+More information about conflict resolution and bazaar is `available <http://doc.bazaar.canonical.com/bzr.0.92/en/user-guide/conflicts.html>`_.

 Coding Standards
 ----------------